kwrobert/sfl-skillshare/README.md

 You'll need to build a custom Docker image for running Flows that has all the dependencies needed to run the Flow.
 A Dockerfile for an image with the Python DB driver modules we need is provided in `./infra/k8s/custom_prefect_agent/`.
-Build it and push to ECR with
+First, modify `./infra/k8s/custom_prefect_agent/config.toml` and add your Github Personal Access Token.
+This is needed so Prefect doesn't hit the unathenticated Github API rate limits when cloning the Flow definition from Github.
+Then, build and push to the image ECR with

 ```
 cd infra/k8s/custom_prefect_agent/